Bjarmian languages

-Bjarmian languages are a group of extinct Finnic languages once spoken in Bjarmia, or the northern part of the Dvina basin.
+The Bjarmian languages are a group of extinct Finnic and Sámi languages once spoken in Bjarmia, or the northern part of the Dvina basin.
 Vocabulary of the languages in Bjarmia can be reconstructed from toponyms in the Arkhangelsk region, and a few words are documented by Norse travelers.
-Also some Saamic toponyms can also be found in the Dvina basin.
+Some Saamic toponyms can also be found in the Dvina basin, and Permic peoples also inhabited Bjarmaland.